spreaker/poduptime/README.md

 The purpose of the `analytics` component is to store data, manage its lifecycle, and perform aggregations to make this data available to the `website`.

-Incoming data from `EventBridge` is consumed by two different `Lambda` functions.
+Incoming data from `EventBridge` is consumed by two different `Lambda` functions through dedicated `SQS` queues.
 Their main goals are to store data in two different storage systems:

 - Raw data is stored in `S3` in an `Athena`-friendly location.
 This ensures the data can be queried and remains available in case there's a need to replay it for ingestion elsewhere at a later stage.
 - Measurements are stored in `Aurora Serverless`.